Personalization at Scale: Beyond {"{firstName}"}

 - Actions they've taken (or not taken)

-Responding to their behavior makes your emails feel timely and relevant.
+Responding to behavior makes emails feel timely and relevant.

 - Recent company news